Resources for Trans Students & Allies

 Changing Your Name

 Students are able to change their own names in Moodle.
-To do this, log in to Moodle and click their name at the top of the screen.
+To do this, the student should log in to Moodle and click their name at the top of the screen.
+Click on Profile in the menu that pops up.
 This will take them to their user profile.
-Click the "Edit profile" tab.
-This will take them to a page where they can change their name.
-After they've made the changes, click the "Update profile" button at the bottom of the page to ensure that the changes take effect.
+Click the "Edit profile" in the User Details box at the top.
+This will take them to a page where they can change their name. make changes and scroll to the bottom of the page.
+Click the "Update profile" button at the bottom of the page to ensure that the changes take effect.

 Smith Network Username and Email Address